Woven Crochet Trivet

 Crochet Hook

-I used a size N hook for my trivet.
-Use what works best for you - the important thing is to obtain the correct overall design that is not too tight and not too loose.
-The yarn you choose will state the best sized hook to use.
+I used a size N crochet hook for my trivet.
+Use what works for you – the important thing is to obtain the correct overall design that is not too tight and not too loose.
+The yarn you choose will state the best size of hook to use.

 General Directions